Hyperion Holds the Business Back

 The St. Paul, Minnesota manufacturing plant of Boston Scientific employees 250 people in its operation.
 The existing budgeting and planning process was based on a highly customized Hyperion platform.
 Most of the budgeting was done based on business rules and calculation assumptions, which the IT organization maintained.
 In addition, the finance team would collect data within Excel and request updates to Hyperion through the IT team.
 System updates could take up to two hours to run a new business rule.

-"It became challenging maintaining the budget in Hyperion," recalls Mark Powers, Sr. Finance Manager, Boston Scientific.
+"It became challenging maintaining the budget in Hyperion," said Mark Powers, Sr. Finance Manager, Boston Scientific.
 "Each time a business condition changed or a product was added or removed, we had to rely on technical coders in the IT organization to customize Hyperion and re-run scripts.
 It was incredibly frustrating for the finance and business teams because we did not have clear visibility into what assumptions and business drivers were in place in the Hyperion scripts.
 These challenges became greater as our specific instance of Hyperion was being discontinued and IT support decreased, so we had to find a new solution."

-Boston Scientific implemented Adaptive Planning in the midst of their annual budget process and rolled out to 25 users.
+Boston Scientific implemented Adaptive Insights in the midst of their annual budget process and rolled out to 25 users.
 The implementation period was one month long and they saved a tremendous amount of time collecting budget data from contributors.

-"After implementing Adaptive and rolling it out to our customers, the feedback was universally positive," said Powers.
+"After implementing Adaptive Insights and rolling it out to our customers, the feedback was universally positive," said Powers.
 "Our users found it very

-With Adaptive Planning, the Boston Scientific site has significantly streamlined their budget process.
+With Adaptive Insights, the Boston Scientific site has significantly streamlined their budget process.
 The six week budget cycle time remains the same, but they have reduced the time spent across the team by 80 hours and enabled the finance team to absorb the work of two other finance analysts.